migramirez2/Harmony-ONE/progress/yuriy-menkov.md

-**2024 Q1 Review (8 hours)**

-I developed the Inscriptions indexer backend and the OneScriptions hrc20 frontend.
-Additionally, I created the Inscriptions lottery main page and implemented the lottery backend and stats API.
-For the Human Protocol project, I focused on Firebase design and interaction, frontend features, locations features.

-Added optimisations for the Human Protocol project: added firestore persistent Local Cache for all queries, connected infinity scroll for the actions table with lazy loading of 100 elements, optimized pages loading time (main page, feeds list) from 8 sec to 1 seс.

-I conducted an architecture study for a sovereign rollup on our Shard 1.
-Furthermore, I deployed and integrated an OP Stack Rollup with Harmony Shard 1, which is currently in progress.

-**2-Week Deliverables by 2024-03-31:**

-Build sovereign Celestia rollup on Harmony Shard 1, deliver benchmark metrics for shard 1 as a data availability competitor to Near and Celestia (see Near's graphic)

----

 2024-05-28 Tue: Gmx v1 on harmony: redeployed contracts with new corrected adresses (native token, gov, hrc20 etc), fixed bugs with add liquidity functionality, continue testing.
 Working on deploy frontend demo to gm.country; Reviewed new proposal on the “RFP Submission" from Theo.
 Working on submiting a proposal: post proposal using OApps’ deployer address on Ethereum.

 2024-05-27 Mon: [Deployed](https://gmx-harmony.web.app/#/v1/swap) harmony-gmx v1 swap interface draft version.
 Now supported WONE,ONE and USDC tokens.
 [Working](https://github.com/harmony-one/gmx-interface/pull/1) on bug fixing, charts and stats integration.
 Reviewed Aaron's vertex [notes](https://github.com/harmony-one/h/blob/main/docs/review-notes-vertex-protocol.md).